thedaviddelta/scope-extensions-js/README.md

 }); // prints 30
 ```

-This way, you can execute a block of code only if a value is neither null non undefined.
+This way, you can execute a block of code only if a value is neither null nor undefined.

 ```typescript
 const str: string | null = await getData();